virus-warnning/py-schedule-compose/README.md

 ### Screenshot

+The following screenshot is captured from Synology DS218+.

 <img src="docs/nas-screenshot.jpg" width="50%">

 ### Remove container

 ```
-# Remove container
-# -v is required, so that the volume for temp file would be removed also.
-# Without -v option, pip install would not run next time.
 docker-compose down -v
 ```

+Option -v is required, so that the volume for temp file would be removed also.

+Without -v, pip install won't be run next time.

 ## Make your own job